 No. Partnership Health Plan covers 100% of your costs.
 You do not need to pay upfront for the sessions.

-Please call and leave a voicemail or email your therapist, as soon as you can, to let them know you will be cancelling your session We require a minimum of 24-hours to cancel your session or you will be charged.
+Please call and leave a voicemail or email your therapist, as soon as you can, to let them know you will be cancelling your session.
+We require a minimum of 24-hours to cancel your session or you will be charged.

 We have a 24-hour cancellation policy.
 This means that you need to cancel your session 24-hours before your session time in order not to be charged for the session.